fabrizionastri/csv2qif-ts/README.md

 ## Prefer using Python ?

-If you prefer using TypeScript, check out [csv2qif-ts](https://github.com/fabrizionastri/csv2qif-TS)
+If you prefer using Python, check out [csv2qif-py](https://github.com/fabrizionastri/csv2qif-py)